AhmadrezaHamidi/swagger-annotation/README.md

 }
 ```

-_NOTE: To expose the interactive docs for both versions, you also need to configure the SwaggerUi middleware to list both versions_:
+_NOTE: If you're using the _SwaggerUi_ middleware, you'll need to specify the version endpoints you want to list:

 ```
 app.UseSwaggerUi(c =>